seldon1000/NextPass/README.md

 # Translations
 Currently, NextPass only supports english, but translations are so very welcome.
-I plan to setup an actual traslation platform (Crowdin, probably) in the future, but, until then, you can open an issue specifying your language and I will provide anything you need.
+I plan to setup an actual translation platform (Crowdin, probably) in the future, but, until then, you can open an issue specifying your language and I will provide anything you need.

 ***README IN PROGRESS***